10 things to do at the Jewish Ghetto of Rome

 Enjoy your coffee with a sweet treat| ©bizmac

-In the narrow streets of the Jewish Quarter, through which you will stroll on the Trastevere tour, you will find more than one local shop with typical products of Jewish heritage, but my favourite is undoubtedly the Pasticceria Boccione.
-From the outside you won't notice its small shop window, but I assure you that it's worth going in and choosing one (or several) of its delicacies.
+In the narrow streets of the Jewish Quarter, you will find more than one local shop with typical products of Jewish heritage, but my favourite is undoubtedly the Pasticceria Boccione.
+From the outside you won't notice its small shop window, but I assure you that it's worth going in and choosing one (or more) of its delicacies.

 It's ideal for a snack if you're strolling around the area and want to kill your appetite between meals.
 You'll find it on Via del Portico d'Ottavia.